 Mobile App Prototyping lets you test your ideas early on so that you can determine the look and feel of the actual product.
 Building a functional prototype enables you to work with the users or your clients before you launch the final product.
 Above all, the prototype removes the glitches like last-minute changes, delayed approvals, and sluggish feedback cycles.

 However, there are some scenarios in which developing a prototype is not that important.
 For example, the requirements are well-documented and completely known.
-But if things are not clear and you are intimidated by the process and potential risks, or not sure about the specific concern, developing an app prototype is an optimal solution to build a successful app.
+But if things are not clear and you are intimidated by the process and potential risks or unsure about the specific concern, developing an app prototype is an optimal solution to build a successful app.